transferwise/tw-tkms/docs/postgres_with_long_transactions.md

 until record.nextInPrimaryIndex() == nil
 ```

+The same situation can happen also when autovacuum is not well tuned and/or just too slow.
+Make sure your DBAs are paying attention on tuning that
+properly.

 ## The solution

 In the previous case, if we could also add a clause `where id >= 1000000`, the `findARecordFromPrimaryIndexVisibleForAnyTransaction`
-can find the right record to start looping from instantly and the whole query will be fast.
+can find the right record to start looping from, instantly, and the whole query will be again very fast.

-What `tw-tkms` can do, is to track ids it has loaded from the database in a sliding window, let's say 5 minutes long by default.
+What `tw-tkms` can do for you, is to track ids it has loaded from the database in a sliding window, let's say 5 minutes long by default.

 And, then add `where id >= [earliest id in 5 minute period]` clause to every polling query.

-To enabling it you need to create a tracking table and then turn it on from config.
+To enable it, you need to create a tracking table and then turn it on from config.

 ```postgresql
 CREATE TABLE tw_tkms_earliest_visible_messages